Kadhal Seiya Virumbu: Production

 Ravi Bhargavan who made his directorial debut with Well Done (2003), returned with Kadhal Seiya Virumbu under the banner of Vision 21 Creative Team Works.
+This was the company's first feature film as producer which previously produced television serials.
 Newcomer Santhosh signed to play the hero while Srisha had been signed to play the female lead.
 Srisha, known as Damini in Kannada cinema, made her debut as heroine in Upendra (1999).
 Ashwini who was credited as Aswitha in this film was selected to play the second heroine.

 Soundtrack

-The film score and the soundtrack were composed by G. Ram.
+The film score and the soundtrack were composed by debutant G. Ram, son of director T. R. Ramanna.
 The soundtrack features 5 tracks.

 Reception

+The film predominantly received negative reviews.
 Sify described it as "a crass film which depends mainly on its heroine Srisha's anatomy and can be classified as a soft-porn movie" and concluded, "the message from the film is regressive".
 A reviewer wrote, "to drive home the point that premarital sex is wrong, the director bores you to tears" and added, "Music by G. Ram and cinematography by Salai Sahadevan is the only saving grace of the film".
 Another critic called the film "average" and praised the music.
+Chennai Online wrote "The director (his second film after 'Well Done') reveals his inability to translate his ideas on to the screen, there being a wide gap between what he intended to convey and what we get to see as the final product, a confused muddled scenario."